lilianweng/lil-log/_posts/2018-11-30-meta-learning.md

 It is not clear to me whether the ignored term $$O(\alpha^2)$$ might play a big impact on the parameter learning.
 But given that FOMAML is able to obtain a similar performance as the full version of MAML, it might be safe to say higher-level derivatives would not be critical during gradient descent update.

+---

+*If you notice mistakes and errors in this post, don't hesitate to leave a comment or contact me at [lilian dot wengweng at gmail dot com] and I would be very happy to correct them asap.*

+See you in the next post!

 ## Reference